 “Today’s buyer doesn’t want that look,” said Meridith Baer of Meridith Baer Home.
 “They want sheer or linen curtains, and they don’t want the home packed.
 They want a cleaner, simpler lifestyle.
 And more flair and fun.”

-Decluttering and simplifying decor in each room is crucial for making a small space work.
-Also, choosing lighter, more neutral paint colors is another trick for lightening up your space and creating more flow.
+Reducing Clutter and simplifying decor in each room is crucial for making a small space work.
+Also, choosing lighter, more neutral colors is another trick for lightening up your space and creating more flow.

 Anchor the Space with Accents

 While you want to embrace light paint colors and neutral decor in the majority of your home, adding pops of color or a bold pattern can create intrigue for buyers.
-For small living room staging, try painting a bookshelf or adding a rug to designate a focal point.
+For small living room staging, add a rug to designate a focal point or paint an accent wall.
 In a bedroom, consider including minimalistic art featuring vibrant colors.

 Use Proportional Furniture